january-msemakweli/RegressThat/joss/paper.md

 ---

-# Abstract
+# Summary

-**RegressThat** is an R Shiny web application designed to simplify and streamline the process of performing regression analysis.
+**RegressThat** is an R Shiny web application designed to simplify and streamline the process of performing regression analysis  [@R-core-team2020][Chang2022].
 The application allows users to upload datasets in various formats and select variables for analysis.
-Users can choose between Logistic Regression and Modified Poisson Regression with Robust Measures.
+Users can choose between Logistic Regression and Modified Poisson Regression with Robust Measures .
 The application provides a user-friendly interface for data input, variable selection, and viewing of analysis results and diagnostic plots.

 # Introduction

-Regression analysis is a powerful statistical tool used to understand relationships between variables.
+R is a powerful statistical computing language and environment [@R-core-team2020].
+Regression analysis is a powerful statistical tool used to understand relationships between variables [Liaw2002].
 However, performing regression analysis can be complex and time-consuming, especially for those without a strong statistical background. **RegressThat** aims to make regression analysis more accessible by providing a user-friendly web application that simplifies the process.

 # Methods

-**RegressThat** is built using the R Shiny framework, which allows for the creation of interactive web applications directly from R. The application leverages several R packages, including `shiny`, `shinyWidgets`, `broom`, `dplyr`, `readr`, `readxl`, `haven`, `foreign`, `textshaping`, `survey`, and `caret`.
+**RegressThat** is built using the R Shiny framework, which allows for the creation of interactive web applications directly from R. The application leverages several R packages, including `shiny`, `shinyWidgets`, `broom`, `dplyr`, `readr`, `readxl`, `haven`, `foreign`, `textshaping`, `survey`, and `caret` [Wickham2019].
 These packages facilitate data input, perform regression analysis, and generate diagnostic plots.

 # Results